japila-books/spark-sql-internals/docs/physical-operators/Projection.md

 initialize(partitionIndex: Int): Unit = {}
 ----

-NOTE: `initialize` is overriden by link:spark-sql-InterpretedProjection.adoc#initialize[InterpretedProjection] and `InterpretedMutableProjection` projections that are used in link:expressions/Expression.md#eval[interpreted expression evaluation].
+NOTE: `initialize` is overriden by spark-sql-InterpretedProjection.md#initialize[InterpretedProjection] and `InterpretedMutableProjection` projections that are used in expressions/Expression.md#eval[interpreted expression evaluation].

 [[implementations]]
 .Projections